Welcome to the website of the Environmental Defender's Office of Western Australia (Inc)

-- providing community groups and individuals with legal advice and representation on environmental issues,
+- providing community groups and individuals with free legal advice and representation on environmental issues,

 - promoting environmental law reform, and

 - undertaking community legal education.

 Protection of WA's environment by providing individuals and community groups with environmental legal services including advice, education, representation and opportunity to participate in reform of laws affecting the environment.

 Free Legal Advice

 The EDO provides free legal advice to members of the community in public interest environmental law matters.